gyrdym/ml_algo/README.md

 );
 ````

-As you can see, the dataset is headless, that means, that there is no a descriptive line in the beginning of the file.
+As you can see, the dataset is headless, and that means that there is no a descriptive line in the beginning of the file,
-So, we may use an autogenerated header in order to point, from what column we should take our target labels:
+so we may use an autogenerated header in order to point the target column:

 ```dart
 print(samples.header);